The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Forester is an impressively capable and practical SUV, and it’s nicer inside than Subarus of the past, too.
 The performance isn’t as impressive as in some hybrid rivals, but the ride and handling are good, and it’s got a tonne of clever safety kit.

 - Lots of safety kit as standard

+The seating position is high enough you won’t forget you’re in an SUV, but there’s plenty of adjustment to find your preferred position, and the seats are comfortable.
 There’s an impressive amount of space in the Forester, with lots of head and legroom for rear-seat passengers and large rear door apertures that should make it (relatively) easy to load small children in and out.
 The boot aperture is big too, and with 520 litres of space it should easily cope with multiple large suitcases.

 There’s no option on Subaru’s hybrid system to choose when to go into electric-only mode, or when to use the petrol engine to recharge the battery.
 Instead, the car manages these processes itself, and it works fairly well, but don’t expect to be able to cruise very far on electric power alone.